typography

 guidelines

 For apostrophes, both the typewriter (') and punctuation (’) variants are valid.
-Although personally, I prefer the latter purely for style reasons.
-Similarly for quotation marks, I prefer curly (“”) over straight ("").
+Although I personally prefer the latter purely for style.
+Similarly, for quotation marks, curly (“”) over straight ("").

 Side note: did you know <q>